rainbow-labs-com/rainbow-config/README.md

 // you may add custom environments config.addEnvironment('extra-env');

-// you may laod the config from a custom directory, default is config config.setConfigDir('conf');
+// you may load the config from a custom directory, default is config config.setConfigDir('conf');

 // get the directory where the config filder is located in const rootdir = path.join(path.dirname(new URL(import.meta.url).pathname, '../');

-// load the config file
+// load the config file (the secrets dir parameter is optional) await config.load(rootdir, secretsDir);
-await config.load(rootdir);

 // get the full config object
 const allKeys = config.get();